 With the help of a few travel books, online resources and some amazing responsible travel influencers; I came up with my list of things I’ll be keeping an eye on in order to travel responsibly.

-Responsible Tourism according to me is the ability to travel more sustainably and consciously by making clear decisions not to take part in any travel activity that involves harming the environment and its habitat.
+Responsible Tourism according to me is being able to travel more sustainably and consciously by making clear decisions not to take part in any travel activity that involves harming the environment and its habitat.
 Tourism is the act of travelling for business or leisure and it can be domestic or international.
 It can include transportation, entertainment, accommodations, meals, and shopping during your travels.

 Here is how we can start travelling responsibly: